Code-Institute-Submissions/islington-perfomance-parts/README.md

 - The mobile carousel in the gallery added extra padding on the right on load in the inspect module of Chrome.
 The cause of issue was the "no-gutters" rule which was fixed on discovery.
 - Noted that limiting numbers on the forms needed to be done with the "pattern" attribute with a text input type.
 Max or minlength do not work for number input types.
 - Did not require the MDB CDN for the lightbox carousel as it caused conflicts between the natural Bootstrap and MDB.
-- Chrome "inspect" lead to an unexpected padding in the body on very specific circumstances.
+- Discovered on Chrome "inspect" an unexpected padding in the body on very specific circumstances possibly ddue to a Bootstrap module.
 To remove this, an overflow-x: hidden command was added to the body of all pages.
+- Bootstrap modals adds 17px to padding-right causing "screen jump".
+To remove this a CSS class for body was created with padding-right: 0 !impotant;

 ### Load speeds